hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 npm run connect
 ```

-Now build and upload each app using the ID you specified in each `app.json` file:
+Now build and upload your app, replacing <id> with the ID you specified in your `app.json` file:

 ```bash
 npm run upload <id>